vigneshRajakumar/equine_numbers_value_canada_rmd/doc/hist_horse_pop.md

 Table 1.
 Maximum and minimum number of horses for each province between 1940 - 1972

-Below we zoom in and look at the province of Alberta:
+Below we zoom in and look at the province of Ontario:

 ![](hist_horse_pop_files/figure-gfm/plot%20province-1.png)<!-- -->